akashNodeDev/authproject/README.md

 # authproject
-Example of the authentication project
+Example of how to create a authentication route